spanners/dissertation/links.markdown

 Programmers may spend hours or days working on code before they can make sure it actually works.
 "We have to play computer in our heads," he says.
 "We write each line, imagine what it will do.
 You have to act like a computer.
-The problem with that is that we’re pretty crappy computers."
+The problem with that is that we're pretty crappy computers."
 But Light Table seeks to bridge that gap.